Former Penticton Indian Band administrator ordered to repay massive raise he gave himself | iNFOnews | Thompson-Okanagan's News Source

 Seven years later, he lost in court and was ordered to repay the thousands of dollars he was paid, according to a recently published BC Supreme Court decision.

 Brent Ryan-Lewis was hired in September 2017 as the band administrator, a role with the highest authority among non-elected officials at the First Nation.
-The previous band administrator retired earlier after a 34-year career with the Band.
+The previous band administrator had retired after a 34-year career with the Band.

 One of his first orders of business was to review the band's wage hierarchy, aiming to standardize them across the band and its development company, while also making them competitive.
 Chief financial officer at the time, Barbara Carpenter, testified that the band was struggling to hire staff and low wages were at least one of the issues.
-He own department was gutted when she was hired a year earlier.
+Her own department was gutted when she was hired a year earlier.

 With the human resources manager on medical leave, Ryan-Lewis outsourced the wage review to a human resources specialist, signing Dexter MacRae to a short-term contract without approval from chief and council.
 The wage review was intended to be an independent assessment of the band's pay structure, according to the decision.

-MacRae was also fired, but he wasn't never called to testify and the decision doesn't detail his separate attempt to appeal the dismissal.
+MacRae was also fired, but he was never called to testify and the decision doesn't detail his separate attempt to appeal the dismissal.
 The decision does, however, detail a coordinated effort between himself and Ryan-Lewis to restructure staff wages, particularly favouring the two of them.

 In December 2017, Ryan-Lewis signed MacRae to a long-term contract giving him a raise from $55 per hour to $79.
 Just days later, MacRae emailed Ryan-Lewis to suggest he take up his own wage concerns with the chief as it was "seriously inadequate."